tsato1/Capstone-Project/README.md

 # *Capstone-Project*

-**Capstone-Project** is an android application that works as a hub of crucial information for job seekers.
+**ProMatch Android** is an android application for an organization ProMatch that works as a hub of crucial information for job seekers.
 It displays success stories and tweets from ProMatch* with rich user interface and saves them in database for later use.

 *ProMatch
 ProMatch is an interactive career resource center for professionals who are seeking work in the greater San Francisco Bay Area.